John White (Nova Scotia politician)

 John Hugh White (born March 23, 1967) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Glace Bay-Dominion as a member of the Progressive Conservative Association of Nova Scotia.

+On October 21, 2025, White was appointed to the Executive Council of Nova Scotia as Minister of Housing.

 He is a mental health professional and Chair of the Nova Scotia Critical Incident Stress Management Team.